dmahony/LoRa-AX25-IP-Network/README.md

 <b>Settings to use</b>

  <img src="http://i.imgur.com/bcRODsF.png" alt="LoRa-Speed-Settings"><br>
 To get maximum range I would use: Bandwidth 10.4kHz Spreading Factor 12 Coding rate 4/5 Frequency Reference TCXO which would give me a bandwidth of 24bps.It would be too low for anything other than text.
-Testing pending.
+Tests pending.

 <b>Inspirations:</b><br>